RocketRace/rocketrace.github.io/decadv-2024.md

 you could scroll forever and never get fatigued, you could learn all there is to know in this world...

+## Day 3

+Slight change of pace!
+I worked on my portfolio today.
+Currently, the page is certifiably empty.
+I would like the page to contain a reverse chronological list of my highlighted work.
+Each entry has a visual element if possible, a title, date (to the nearest month), description, and outgoing links.
+While individual projects distinguish themselves from the others, the overall experience should be a smooth dive back in time.

+So, to start I've been formulating lists of what to put there.
+I have a lot of projects stretching back a few years, with various themes and foci.
+I wonder what would be the best way to unify all of them?
+On one hand it feels crass to assign an "artness" metric to a project, on the other it feels odd to put conceptual work next to practical work.
+Maybe a different form of categorizing?

+In terms of implementation, I think I will be using Jekyll's [include system][jekyll include] to have a folder of portfolio entries that are compiled into a static page.
+That way I can store both structured (front matter YAML) and unstructured (HTML content) information.
+Though...
+I could also use [data files][jekyll data files] to make *every* entry structured -- if my goal is indeed to have an image, description, and other fields.
+That sounds quite reasonable, actually.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023